 It is only natural that those readers who have followed Guenon’s critique [of the modern world] are now curious to learn about the positive counterpart, consisting of the values and doctrines to be opposed to those of the modern world.
 It is only natural that these readers wish to know what is this ‘tradition” and the “traditional spirit” so greatly emphasized by Guenon, and which he considers to be the presupposition of any genuine reconstructive work.

-Hence, despite Guenon’s prolix style, it is worth the effort to unpack this text.
+Hence, despite Guenon’s densely written prose, it is worth the effort to unpack this text.
 Never forget that Guenon is the master and Evola builds on that foundation, elaborating on his own specific interests.
 Nevertheless, it should be assumed that Guenon accepts this work, unless he explicitly offers an objection.

 Since we have recently been alluding to states of being, the path of the initiate, and post-mortem states, we will start near the end with Chapter XXI: The Divine Journey of the Being and the Path of Liberation.
 The final stages of this path assume that a man has reached a certain stage in development symbolized by the coronal artery (sushumna) at the crown of the head and connected by a ray to the spiritual Sun.
 For causal readers, we point out here that any astronomical or elemental symbolism is not to be understood in the material sense.